flinc/pling/README.md

 ## Configuration

+The configuration is pretty simple.
+Just add a configuration block like this to your code:

     Pling.configure do |config|
-      config.gateways = [
-        Pling::Gateway::C2DM.new(:email => 'your-email@gmail.com', :password => 'your-password', :source => 'your-app-name'),
+      config.gateways.use Pling::Gateway::C2DM, :email => 'your-email@gmail.com', :password => 'your-password', :source => 'your-app-name'
-        Pling::Gateway::APN.new(:certificate => '/path/to/certificate.pem')
-        Pling::Gatewas::Email.new(:options => 'here')
-      ]
+      config.gateways.use Pling::Gateway::APN, :certificate => '/path/to/certificate.pem'

+      # config.middleware.use Your::Custom::Middleware, :your => :custom, :configuration => true

+      # config.adapter = Your::Custom::Adapter.new
     end

 ## Usage

+After configuring Pling you can send messages to devices by like this:

+    message = Pling::Message.new("Hello from pling!")
+    device  = Pling::Device.new(:identifier => 'XXXXXXXXXX...XXXXXX', :type => :iphone)
+    device.deliver(message)

+    # ... or call Pling.delver
+    Pling.deliver(message, device)

 Pling has three core components:

-* A `Device` describes a concrete receiver such as a smartphone or an email address.
+* A _device_ describes a concrete receiver such as a smartphone or an email address.
-* A `Message` wraps the content delivered to a device.
+* A _message_ wraps the content delivered to a device.
-* A `Gateway` handles the communication with the service provider used to deliver the message.
+* A _gateway_ handles the communication with the service provider used to deliver the message.

-To integrate Pling in your application you have to implement a `to_pling` method on each of your models to convert your data into Pling compatible objects.
+You can easily integrate pling into your existing application by implementing `#to_pling_device` on your device models and `#to_pling_message` on your message models.
+Use these methods to either convert your models into `Pling::Device` and `Pling::Message` objects or return `self` and make sure your models implement the basic `Pling::Device` and `Pling::Message` interfaces.

 ### Devices